 The draw for the 32-nation tournament was made at the end of a 90-minute global television spectacular broadcast to more than 250 million people in a ceremony hosted by FIFA general secretary Jerome Valcke and South African actress Charlize Theron.

-NEWS: Domenech - Facing hosts will not be easy The opening match will be staged on June 11 at Johannesburg's Soccer City stadium with the final in the same stadium on July 11.
+The opening match will be staged on June 11 at Johannesburg's Soccer City stadium with the final in the same stadium on July 11.

 The hosts will face a hard time getting out of Group A and into the last 16 for the knockout rounds.